BrentODB/DXR-Raytracing-with-OptiX-Denoiser/README.md

 A release build running the Sponza Scene can be downloaded [here](https://www.dropbox.com/s/twcvux9zhrxpl28/ReleaseBuildV1.rar?dl=0)

+Filling in this small [survey](https://forms.gle/NqLb54JFDSsttWTv9) (5-10min) would help me out a lot.

 **Prerequisites to compile/run**
 -  Windows 10 October 2018 update version 1809 (or newer)
 -  Windows 10 SDK version 10.0.17763.0 (or newer)